 Since this bet pays out at the actual odds of it being won, it’s a bet with a 0% house edge.
 This hedges your risk in a dramatic way.
 The more money the casino lets you place on the odds bet, the better your odds become.

 It’s also easy to avoid the high house edge bets.
 Just stick with the simple bets on the table and avoid the ones that seem complicated.
 If you stick with pass/don’t pass, come/don’t come, and odds bets, you’ll be facing a house edge of around 1% or less.
 That puts this game on a par with blackjack.

-Craps is also one of the most social games in any casino.
+Another advantage of craps, for some people at least, is that it’s also one of the most social games in any casino.
 People are jumping up and down, yelling, and giving each other high fives constantly.

 I mentioned earlier that the game is, by its nature, streaky.
 That’s a feature, not a drawback.
 Few gambling experiences are more exciting than getting involved with a craps table with a hot shooter.

-I’ll admit that baccarat isn’t one of my personal favorites, but it’s been a favorite of casino high rollers for decades—maybe even longer.
+I’ll admit that baccarat isn’t one of the top casino games on my personal list, but it’s been a favorite of casino high rollers for decades—maybe even longer.
 It has advantages and disadvantages over other card games in the casino, but one of the biggest advantages the game offers is its relatively low house edge.

 You don’t make any decisions when playing baccarat.
 This isn’t like blackjack at all, really—the only thing the games have in common is that they’re dealt from a traditional deck of cards.

 This game is perfect for high rollers, as the stakes are generally available.
 It’s also perfect for players who aren’t looking for something especially fast paced.
 It’s a leisurely game that offers a certain amount of elegance.